chipperdrew/talkEdu/README.rst

 TODO:
 =============
+#) Log the spam caught by AKISMET, djangospam, honeypot
 #) Consider replacing "Home" in navbar with "Learn"
 #) Stylize the Learn More page
-#) Do something to prevent comment spam - Akismet
 #) Change the name outsider to ????
 #) Smaller comment voting chart
 #) Make "show" and "sort-by" buttons AJAXed
+#) Make sure email messages look okay
 #) TEDDY - Add logo/picture at top of tab
 #) TEDDY - Add some sort of graphic on home page??
-Introduce to site?
 #) TIME PERMITTING - Upgrade Bootstrap?
 #) TIME PERMITTING - Option to change email?
 #) TIME PERMITTING - Create a more personalized user page?